vipulnaik/diet-exercise-health/notes/2024-exercise-tracker.md

 I wasn't able to go jogging due to a confluence of things coming up one after the other.
 I therefore also skipped strength exercises (the 3-day mark since the last strength exercises was coming up).

+## 2024-05-21: couldn't go jogging due to house stuff

+On 2024-05-21, I had to stay home due to some stuff at the house.
+My usage of stuff within the house was also restricted.
+Therefore, I ended up being unable to go jogging.
+I did do a small amount of hand gripper exercise.

+However, this did end up resulting in a fast of 19+ hours.
+See [2024-05-21 unplanned 19-hour fast](2024-05-21-unplanned-19-hour-fast.md) for more details.